lovettchris/SgmlReader/README.md

 *Note:* all 1.8.x releases up to 1.8.7 are compatible with 1.8.0.
 Use assembly redirection to account for newer versions when recompilation is not an option.

-### Release notes for 1.8.12 (2013-Jan-27)
+### Release notes for 1.8.13 (2016-Sep-27)

-* Fixed NameTable but so SgmlReader can be used with XPathDocument.
+* Redirect http://www.w3.org/TR/html4/loose.dtd to built-in html.dtd.
 (Chris Lovett)

+### Release notes for 1.8.12 (2016-Sep-11)

+* Fixed NameTable so SgmlReader can be used with XPathDocument.
+(Chris Lovett)
 * Switched to xbuild and nunit on mono.
 (Chris Lovett)
+* Add portable support by adding IEntityResolver interface.
+(Chris Lovett)
+* Add desktop and universal implementation of IEntityResolver.
+(Chris Lovett)
 * Move to NUnit 3 (which no longer requires VSIX extension to run the tests).
+(Chris Lovett)
+* Move to Nuget 3 (multi-platform support including portable and universal apps).
+(Chris Lovett)

 ### Release notes for 1.8.11 (2013-Jan-27)